aws/aws-toolkit-vscode/CONTRIBUTING.md

 }
 ```

-<a name="amazonqLsp-settings">Overrides specifically for the Amazon Q language server can be set using the `aws.dev.amazonqLsp` setting.
-This is a JSON object consisting of keys/values required to override language server: `manifestUrl`, `supportedVersions`, `id`, and `locationOverride`.</a>
+<a name="amazonqLsp-settings">Overrides specifically for the Amazon Q language server</a> can be set using the `aws.dev.amazonqLsp` setting.
+This is a JSON object consisting of keys/values required to override language server: `manifestUrl`, `supportedVersions`, `id`, and `path`.

 Example: